 More on Ponce City Market:

-Atlantans had been awaiting the project since 2011, when developer Jamestown Properties bought City Hall East, a former Sears distribution center, and announced plans to turn it into a mixed-use development that would feature retail, restaurants and food stalls, office space, high-end apartments.
+Developer Jamestown Properties bought City Hall East in 2011, a former Sears distribution center, and announced plans to turn it into a mixed-use development that would feature retail, restaurants and food stalls, office space, high-end apartments.

 Ponce City Market History: